Birds of Prey: No postcredits scene, but a fun little something if you stick around

-Harley Quinn unites the DC Extended Universe's first all-female superhero team in director Cathy Yan's Birds of Prey (And the Fantabulous Emancipation of One Harley Quinn), and it's a joyously chaotic thrill ride that's absolutely worth your time when it hits theaters Friday.
+Harley Quinn unites the DC Extended Universe's first all-female superhero team in director Cathy Yan's Birds of Prey (And the Fantabulous Emancipation of One Harley Quinn), and it's a joyously chaotic thrill ride that's absolutely worth your time.
 It doesn't have a postcredits scene like Aquaman or Shazam, but there is a little something if you stick around.

 There aren't any spoilers for the movie proper, but don't read further if you want to hear this fun Easter egg for yourself.